djalbat/propagate-cli/README.md

   --dry-run|-d                             Show updates but do not apply them

+  --delay|-w                               Polling delay, the default is three seconds

+  --attempts|-a                            Polling atempts, the default is ten

   --quietly|-q                             Execute shell commands without printing to the console

   --yes|-y                                 Initially answer yes to prompts